cosmo0/retropie-overlays/README.md

 - Retropie 4.3 - not tested on another version.
 - A 16:9 screen doing at least 720p.
 This pack is useless on a 4:3 screen, since you don't have black borders.
+- The configuration is optimized to work on a Raspbery Pi 3.
+It will work on more powerful hardware, but maybe not on less.

 # Installation

 - Open the `configs` shared folder on you retropie installation (`\\retropie\configs\` on Windows, `smb://retropie/configs` on Mac)
 - **Recommended:** backup the folder content
-- Copy the content of the `configs` folder from the pack into the share, and overwrite the files.
+- Copy the content of the `overlays_shaders` folder from the pack into the share, and overwrite the files.

 # Content